 - Users in a segment (recommended): specifically target one of the segments in your account.
 We recommend segments because they allow you to create a more focused message, and you're able to get a sense of what messages are being sent to what segments.

-- Specific users: Narrow your audience down by User Properties, Events, Flow history, and Segments.
+- Specific users: Narrow your audience down by User Properties, Language, Flows, Events and Segments.
 These are all available by dropdown, for example:

 The goals section is where you can measure the success of your flows, based on what users accomplished after seeing it.